Database Utilities for Paradox and dBASE

 BDE (Borland Database Engine) is the common database connection for databases using Paradox and dBASE data files.

-Though generally considered deprecated BDE is still widely used with Paradox and dBase database applications, and BDE is still used with the currently marketed dBASE Plus from dbase.com.
+Though generally considered deprecated BDE is still widely used with Paradox and dBASE database applications, and BDE is still used with the currently marketed dBASE Plus/dBASE 2019 from dbase.com.

-Need to keep the dBASE and Paradox table formats?
+Need to keep or salvage the Paradox (or dBASE) table formats?

 You should benefit from the features of the PdxEditor - please look up the comparative feature matrix.